-Name and position of person submitting: submitting: Date of submission: - oe of interaction: ark appropriate box) Gifts Meals Entertainment Travel Lodging Charitable Contributions Other (specify) (Value per gift \$) (Cost per person \$) (Cost per person \$) (Cost per person \$) (Cost per person \$) (Amount \$) 1. close relative thereof, plea liation.
-If the individual is a government official or I's title and the government agency they work for, aship.
-2. what is the value of the be nefit being provided.
-(Itemize va will activity take place or benefit be provided and lue by category, if appropriate; i.e., value of meals not practical, in which case provide estimates).
-5, 3.
-Describe the business pur pose of the proposed interactions /activity.
-(Be specific, including descriptions of reasons that make it appropriate to pay for or
+Name and position of person submitting: Date of submission: Type of interaction: (mark appropriate box) Gifts Meals Entertainment Travel Lodging Charitable Contributions Other (specify) (Value per gift \$) (Cost per person \$) (Cost per person \$) (Cost per person \$) (Cost per person \$) (Amount \$)

+1. Identify the proposed recipient, including name, title and affiliation.
+If the individual is a government official or close relative thereof, please identify the government official's title and the government agency they work for, and, in the case of a close relative, the nature of the relationship.

+2. Describe the proposed interaction/activity: what is it, where will activity take place or benefit be provided and what is the value of the benefit being provided.
+(Itemize value by category, if appropriate; i.e., value of meals, value of travel, etc. Amounts should be exact, unless that is not practical, in which case provide estimates).

+3. Describe the business purpose of the proposed interactions/activity.
+(Be specific, including descriptions of events, visits, activities, ceremonies, etc., and the business reasons that make it appropriate to pay for or provide this benefit.)

-- 4. Where proposed recipient is a government official or close relative thereof: - a.
+4. Where proposed recipient is a government official or close relative thereof:

+a.
 Are you aware of any current, pending, or future business decisions or business matters (including decisions with respect to permits, approvals, or licenses) for the Company or a venture in which the Company has or expects to have an economic interest that involves the government official(s)?
 If yes, please explain.

 b.
 Are you aware of any other Gifts or Hospitality from the Company to the government official(s) in the past year?
 If yes, please explain.

-Was the proposed transaction suggested by a government official?
+5. Was the proposed transaction suggested by a government official?
 (If the transaction is required by contract or by law, please describe the contract or law/regulation requiring the activity.)

 6. What other Company personnel or agents will participate?

-Certification and Approval: By signing below you confirm that the information provided is accurate and complete, that you are familiar with the Company's Anti-Corruption Policy, and that this request complies with that Policy.
+Certification and Approval:

+By signing below you confirm that the information provided is accurate and complete, that you are familiar with the Company's Anti-Corruption Policy, and that this request complies with that Policy.
 Failure to fully disclose relevant information is a violation of the Company's Anti-Corruption Policy.

-Signed: Title: Date: APPROVAL By: Title: Date:
+Signed:

+Title:

+Date:

+APPRC OVAL

+By:

+Title:

+Date: